endlos99/xdt99/doc/MANUAL.md

 For relocatable code not larger than around 24 KB, `xas99` can generate an Extended BASIC program that invisibly contains the generated code within:

-    $ xas99.py --embed asembed.a99
+    $ xas99.py --embed-xb ashello.a99

 The resulting program is a regular Extended BASIC program in so-called "long" format that will execute the assembly code when run:

-    >OLD DSK1.ASEMBED
+    >OLD DSK1.ASHELLO
     >RUN

-Thus, the `--embed` options allows for the creation of assembly programs that do require the Editor/Assembler module for execution.
+Thus, the `--embed-xb` options allows for the creation of assembly programs that do require the Editor/Assembler module for execution.

 The generated Extended BASIC program will have only one visible line: